gloliva/ShroudedByDarkness/README.md

 1. **Employ Your Light Sources**: Finding and using sources of light is paramount to your ability to survive and find your escape.
 But be warned, the larger a light source, the further an enemy is able to detect you.
 2. **Explore Diligently**: Search every corner of the mansion for doors, keys, weapons, and health items that will aid in your escape.
 3. **Manage Your Resources**: Use lights and ammo strategically; if you run out of items you will have to brave the perils of the mansion without them.
+4. **Unlock Blocked Paths**: Many of the doors you encounter will be locked, you must search for keys in order to progress.
+Some doors will contain valuable resources, whereas other doors are required for your escape.

 ## Controls